-As a nation we may be divided on a whole range of issues, from Brexit to the best moment to add milk to a cup of tea.
-But there is one thing we can all agree on: everyone needs to save for retirement.
+As a nation we may be divided on a whole range of issues, but there is one thing we can all agree on: everyone needs to save for retirement.

 However, the priorities we attach to retirement saving are likely to change depending on age.
 Here we look at saving and investment priorities at five different life stages.

 As you take your first steps into the world of work in your twenties, retirement is unlikely to be high on your list of priorities.
 However, if you are offered the chance to join your company’s pension scheme you should probably take it.
 Your employer will pay in money on your behalf.
 If you don’t join you may well regret it later in life as that money will be lost.
 If you would prefer a more accessible savings vehicle than a pension you can also save up to £20,000 pa in a tax-efficient ISA.